realworldocaml/book/en/command-line-parsing.md

 one place, and deriving all of the above functionality from that declaration.

-Command is simple to use for simpel applications, but also also scales well as your needs grow more complex.
+Command is simple to use for simple applications, but also also scales well as your needs grow more complex.
 In particular, Command provides a sophisticated subcommand mode that grouping related commands together as the number of options grow.
 You may already be familiar